pmean/classes/biostats-1/03/src/simon-5501-03-directions.md

 ![](../images/height-01.png)

 Calculate the 90th percentile for height.
-Provide a brief interpretation of this number that rounds the result and mentions the unit of measurment.
+Provide a brief interpretation of this number that rounds the result and mentions the unit of measurement.

 ## Question #2

 Use the fev dataset to assess the normality of ht.
 Draw two histograms--one with a small number of bars and another with a large number of narrow bars.
-Note that the binwidth valuess will not be the same those used for fev.
+Note that the binwidth values will not be the same those used for fev.
 Is your interpretation similar for both histograms?

 ## Question #3